-Marketo Pricing: Plans, Costs & Hidden Fees [2026]
+Marketo Pricing: Plans, Costs, and Hidden Fees

-If you've tried to figure out what Adobe Marketo Engage costs, you've found four named tiers (Grow, Select, Prime, Ultimate) and no dollar amounts anywhere on the website.
+If you've tried to figure out what Adobe Marketo Engage costs, you've found four named tiers (Growth, Select, Prime, Ultimate) and no dollar amounts anywhere on the website.
 Enterprise marketing automation pricing feels less like shopping and more like applying for a security clearance.

-But that depth comes with a steep learning curve, an interface that reviewers on Capterra and TrustRadius call dated, and a total cost of ownership that usually demands a dedicated Marketo administrator on staff.
+But that depth comes with a steep learning curve, an interface that reviewers on Capterra and TrustRadius call dated, and a total cost of ownership that typically demands a dedicated Marketo administrator on staff.

 We analyzed Marketo's pricing tiers, add-on ecosystem, and hidden costs.
 It's the right choice if: